Safeguarding / Child Protection

 Staff should be informed in writing if anyone other than yourself will be collecting your child.
 This can be done by completing and signing the ‘Going Home’ book.
 (Further details can be found in our Non-Collection of Child Policy.)

 The pre-school is a nut free setting.
 Meal times are a valuable learning opportunity as well as a social occasion.
 Staff also use these times to show the children how to wash their hands before touching food and chat about why this is important.
 The children learn about healthy eating and the effects food has on the body.

 Snack is provided by the Pre-school with milk and a variety of fresh fruit and vegetables being available every morning.

 Each day between 12.00 and 12.30 the children enjoy their lunch time.
+‘I like that they learn to eat in a group setting and that independence is encouraged’ (parent survey January 2018).
 Please provide your child’s lunch in a suitable container.
 This will be stored in the fridge until lunchtime.